Throughout this guide, I’ll cover various Taiwan travel tips to help you save money, navigate the country, and win the locals’ love.

 |Also, avoid gifting scissors||It signifies the severance of a relationship|

-13. Always Wear Boots When Hiking
+8. Always Wear Boots When Hiking

 Because of this, paired with Taiwan’s humid climate and tall foliage, you may find yourself encountering one of these slithering predators.

-I recommend wearing boots among practicing other safety precautions to prevent snakes from biting you.
+I recommend wearing boots, among practicing other safety precautions, to prevent snakes from biting you.

-14. Be Smart About Currency Conversion
+9. Be Smart About Currency Conversion

-If you haven’t already, I recommend signing up for a good bank account for traveling.

-What I mean, is by searching for a bank that waives or reimburses out-of-network fees.
+If you haven’t already, sign up for a good bank account for traveling.
+I mean by searching for a bank that waives or reimburses out-of-network fees.

 That way, you aren’t paying an arm and a leg whenever you want to convert currency.

 I also recommended withdrawing your money from the Bank of Taiwan.
 They offer the best currency exchange rates and don’t charge any fees for converting currencies.

-15. Buy an EasyCard Once You Enter Taiwan
+10. Buy an EasyCard Once You Enter Taiwan

-If you don’t want to deal with carrying change everywhere, you can use this card to pay for these goods and services throughout the country:
+If you don’t want to deal with carrying change everywhere, use any of these cards to pay for these goods and services throughout the country:

 - Convenience stores, supermarkets, hypermarkets, and some drink store purchases

-- Public transportation like busses and metros
+- Public transportation like buses and metros

 - Train tickets

-- Tourist destinations—i.e. Taipei Zoo
+- Tourist destinations—i.e., Taipei Zoo